 Sometimes body mics are not an option or simply unattainable for a film/video shoot or scene.

-The wonderful things about boom mics is that they are fluid in their movement.
+The wonderful thing about boom mics is that they are fluid in their movement.
 If the actors are to move, the boom mic can follow them while maintaining its proximity.
-Similarly, if many actors are in dialogue, a single boom mic can point at whichever actor is talk and then switch to point at the next actor (so on and so forth).
+Similarly, if many actors are in dialogue, a single boom mic can point at whichever actor is talking and then switch to the next actor (so on and so forth).